A Way Abroad Logo

 No matter where you find yourself in Metropolitan Melbourne you are never more a hop and skip from something delicious.
 Thanks to the many global influences, you will find scrumptious banh mi right next door to perfectly flaky spanakopita.

 And don’t even think about discussing coffee with a Melbournian.
-The obsession is real and the debate as to where to get the best is as hotly contested as any sporting event.
+The coffee culture is real and the debate as to where to get the best is as hotly contested as any sporting event.

 Speaking of…